 Shaw’s maturity is what allowed her to play the full duration of the double-overtime period while sitting on four fouls.
 A fifth infraction would have benched her for the remainder of the contest, limiting the team’s ability to contain Hillmon.
 As such, her ability to avoid fouling out in crunch time was no small feat.

 In addition to Burton, Brown and Shaw, Laya Hartman and Lauryn Satterwhite found ways to up Northwestern’s winning chances through their own strengths.

 Hartman has been one of the Wildcats' best scorers all year, and it’s a welcome sight to finally see her cemented in McKeown’s starting five.
 A team-leading 41.5% three-point shooter, Hartman knocked down two crucial shots from behind the arc on Sunday, contributing to her fourth double-digit performance in her last five games.

 Satterwhite’s stat-line might not show it, but her scrappy play and energy consistently encouraged her teammates to dig deep and follow her lead.
 The graduate student played almost 40 minutes against the Wolverines and did not let up once, showing her spot in the starting rotation was well-deserved.

 While it came a little bit later than most Wildcat fans would have hoped, it looks as though McKeown has honed in on a winning recipe.
-With March looming, what matters the most, however, is that his players carry this momentum into the final few matchups of the regular season slate and take the fight to Indianapolis, where they’ll hope to make a splash in the Big Ten Tournament.
+With March looming, what matters the most, however, is his players carry this momentum into the final few matchups of the regular season slate and take the fight to Indianapolis, where they’ll hope to make a splash in the Big Ten Tournament.